Data Flow Diagrams

 Interesting is the description of Decision Tables and Decision Trees in De Marco.
 For the description of decision tables and decision trees, the OMG standard notation DMN (Decision Model and Notation) (DMN 1.2 2019) is usually used today.
 Since the OMG standard notations usually contain no statements and recommendations for the use, it pays off to look into books such as (De Marco 1979).

 Depending on the project order, we use further notations and describe the relations between the types of representations used (which models and model elements are linked, what type of relationships do exist?).
-For example, we use DFD to further detail business processes using BPMN and CMMN.
+For example, we use DFD to detail further the business processes described using BPMN and CMMN.

 Marco, Tom.
 Structured Analysis and System Specification.
 New York, N.Y.: Prentice-Hall, 1979.